 When recruiting, in some circumstances you can use protected characteristics to help a disadvantaged or an underrepresented group.
-This can also help your organisation to be more diverse and representative, as well as widening the talent pool you recruit from.
+This can also help your organisation to be more diverse and representative.
+This also widens the talent pool you're recruiting from.

 It's important to know what is possible and what could be against the law.
 Your action must not cause 'detriment' to another protected group.

 Detriment means someone is treated worse than someone else.
-For example, someone does not get through the CV sifting stage because you saw they have a certain protected characteristic.
+For example, someone does not get through the CV sifting stage because they have a certain protected characteristic.

 Example of using a protected characteristic in recruitment